Bacterial sepsis in Child

 - Streptococcal TSS is also caused by exotoxins that cause massive stimulation of T-cells via a superantigen mechanism.
 Clinically, the most common presenting symptom is severe pain in an extremity with or without underlying soft tissue infection.
 However, in children, streptococcal TSS may present without an identifiable source of infection.
 It may also be associated with bacteremia, endocarditis, pneumonia, pleural effusion, and/or osteomyelitis.
 A prodrome of fever, diarrhea, and myalgias is often seen.
 The macular exanthem seen in staphylococcal TSS is much less commonly found in streptococcal TSS.
 Approximately 48-72 hours after the initial onset, shock and multiorgan failure follow.
 In this form of TSS, risk factors include varicella infection, bites, and lacerations.

-- Streptococcus pneumoniae is a common cause of sepsis in young children and children with human immunodeficiency virus (HIV) infection, sickle cell disease, other causes of asplenia, or nephrotic syndrome.
+- Streptococcus pneumoniae is a common cause of sepsis in young children and children with HIV infection, sickle cell disease, other causes of asplenia, or nephrotic syndrome.

 - Sickle cell patients are also at increased risk of sepsis due to Salmonella spp.